-I meditated on this thrilling possibility and pondered the steps I could take to ensure that I reap this rich reward.
-I had a wonderful inspiration.
+As I meditated on this thrilling possibility and pondered the steps I could take to ensure that I reap this rich reward, I had a wonderful inspiration:

 The Christmas Meditation as the Day of Marriage

 I realized that the day of Christmas meditation is actually the day of “spiritual marriage” between the devotee and Christ.
-Yogananda promised that on this day, the soul’s longing for an intimate personal experience of Christ could be consummated.
-I decided with this in mind, to look more closely at the phenomenon of human marriage to learn about some of the principles I might apply to make my “spiritual marriage” a success.
+For Yogananda promised that on this day, the soul’s longing for an intimate personal experience of Christ could be consummated.
+With this in mind, I decided, to look more closely at the phenomenon of human marriage to learn about some of the principles I might apply to make my “spiritual marriage” a success.

 What a revelation!
 I realized that heretofore, I had inadvertently been busy with my routines of work and service right up to the day of the Christmas meditation, and had shown up at the meditation still hoping for the consummation that Yoganandaji promised.
-Now, this seemed to me analogous to two strangers (or mere acquaintances) showing up on the day of marriage hoping to form a deep relationship within the interval of the ceremony!
-This would be an unlikely possibility at the very least and would create a situation that needed remediation as quickly as possible!
+Now, this seemed analogous to two strangers (or mere acquaintances) showing up on the day of marriage hoping to form a deep relationship within the interval of the ceremony!
+An unlikely possibility at the very least!
+And a situation to be remedied as quickly as possible!

-I have a feeling many sincere devotees will resonate with the situation I found myself in, because the world has a way of keeping us busy until the very last moment.
-That is why this post appearing shortly after Thanksgiving with no attention-diverting festivities between now and the Christmas Meditation (the day of our “spiritual marriage”) is a wonderful time to invest our efforts in developing an intimate relationship with Christ.
-On the marriage day, then, we can reap the rich harvest that Yoganandaji promised: the consummation of our heart’s desire for a deep inner experience of Christ.
+I have a feeling many sincere devotees will resonate with the situation I found myself in because the world has a way of keeping us busy until the very last moment.
+That’s why this post appearing shortly after Thanksgiving with no attention-diverting festivities between now and the Christmas Meditation (the day of our “spiritual marriage”) is a wonderful time to invest our efforts in developing an intimate relationship with Christ.
+On the marriage day, then, we can reap the rich harvest Yoganandaji promised: the consummation of our heart’s desire for a deep inner experience of Christ.

 Preparing for Christmas